 Ask, "What do you notice about what is up on the lists?"

-Note to the Teacher: Go around the room and reflect on the sheets; a good deal of discussion will happen at this point.
+Go around the room and reflect on what has been written down.
+A good deal of discussion will happen at this point.
 Once it has come to a lull, move to the next question.